Attention: PCT candidates:

 What does a Patient Care Tech do in a hospital?

 PCTs, in short, are professionals that aid patients that cannot perform daily tasks on their own.
 They help to bathe, feed, dress, and transport patients, and provide other basic needs while providing needed emotional support.
 They also monitor patient vital signs, perform EKG’s and draw blood.

 What are the qualifications for a PCT?

-If you are already a Certified Nurse Aide, you need only take the EKG/Phlebotomy program at ABC to become a PCT.
-If you are not already a CNA, take our “Advanced Nurse Aide” course, which consists of CNA, EKG, and Phlebotomy training.
+If you are already a Licensed Nursing Assistant, you need only take the EKG/Phlebotomy program at ABC to become a PCT.
+If you are not already a Nurse Aide, take our “Advanced Nurse Aide” course, which consists of N.A, EKG, and Phlebotomy training.

 How long does it take to become a Patient Care Tech?

-Depending on whether or not you are already a CNA, you can receive the PCT certification in as little as 4 to 8 weeks
+Depending on whether or not you are already a N.A, you can receive the PCT certification in as little as 4 to 8 weeks

 Is CPR required to become a PCT?